dfranx/shadered-docs/source/objects.rst

 of the preview window, etc...

-You can save the contents of a render texture to a image file by right clicking on it or on it's preview and then pressing the `Save` button.
+You can save the contents of a render texture to a image file by right clicking on it or on its preview and then pressing the `Save` button.

 .. image:: images/RenderTextureProperties.png
    :alt: Render texture properties